sphinx-doc/alabaster/README.rst

 * ``show_powered_by``: Boolean controlling display of the ``Powered by Sphinx N.N.N. & Alabaster M.M.M`` section of the footer.
 When True, is displayed next to the copyright information; when False, is hidden.
+* ``show_related``: Boolean controlling whether the 'next/previous/related'
+  secondary navigation elements are hidden or displayed.
+Defaults to ``False`` since on many sites these elements are superfluous.

 Style colors
 ------------